 Bornholm, a Danish island in the Baltic Sea, is known for its picturesque fishing villages, medieval ruins, and artisanal crafts.
 Highlights include Hammershus Castle and the round churches dotted around the island.

-Travel Time: The journey involves a ferry from Ystad, taking around 1.5 hours, plus the travel time from Malmö to Ystad.
+Travel Time: About 1.5 hours by ferry from Ystad, plus travel time from Malmö to Ystad

 Travel Tip: Rent a bike to explore the island’s unique landscapes and cozy villages.